 Due to the site’s remote location, excavation began only in the 1970s.
 Since then, work has continued to unearth and restore many of the ruins still covered by jungle.

-Its urban design has followed the symbolic patterns of the imperial capital, with ritual places dedicated to the Sun (Inti) and the ancestors, the earth, water, and other divinities, with mansions for administrators and houses for artisans, warehouses, large dormitories or kallankas and agricultural terraces belonging to the Incas or local people.
+Its urban design has followed the symbolic patterns of the imperial capital, with ritual places dedicated to the Sun (Inti) and the ancestors, the earth, water, and other divinities, with mansions for administrators and houses for artisans, warehouses, large dormitories or kallanka, and agricultural terraces belonging to the Incas or local people.
 With an extension of more than 700 meters, the ceremonial area descends up to 65 meters from the elevated areas to the central plaza.

 The ceremonial area is located around the central plaza, which was dedicated to worshiping the gods of the mountain, the river, and other natural systems.
 Two levels of temples and buildings, such as the Sunturwasi, were built for various purposes and collective services.

-Choquequirao has only been excavated by 30%.
+Choquequirao has been excavated by only 30%.
 Despite this, it already has several fundamental Inca constructions:

 Typical constructions of the main Inca centers; the purpose of these deposits was to store products for food, clothing, and others.
 In Choquequirao, these platforms have internal subdivisions.